-- 17.02 The school uses risk assessments to determine the best approach or control measures to reduce the risks around identified students who may exhibit challenging behaviours and who may cause harm to themselves, other students or adults.
-A risk calculator is used to determine the potential level of harm and likelihood of harm to themselves or others. - 17.03 If the risk & likelihood of harm is high then a positive handling plan (php) would be an outcome of the risk assessment. - 17.04 Positive Handling Plans are developed using TEAM Teach strategies to attempt to deescalate any challenging or dangerous behaviour for identified students and prevent the student hurting themselves or others. - 17.05 The school attempts to have sufficient staff to have completed TEAM Teach training so that cover is available and so help to keep students. - 17.06 Any incidents of physical intervention are recorded in the bound book.
+- 18.02 The school uses risk assessments to determine the best approach or control measures to reduce the risks around identified students who may exhibit challenging behaviours and who may cause harm to themselves, other students or adults.
+A risk calculator is used to determine the potential level of harm and likelihood of harm to themselves or others. - 18.03 If the risk & likelihood of harm is high then a positive handling plan (php) would be an outcome of the risk assessment. - 18.04 Positive Handling Plans are developed using TEAM Teach strategies to attempt to deescalate any challenging or dangerous behaviour for identified students and prevent the student hurting themselves or others. - 18.05 The school attempts to have sufficient staff to have completed TEAM Teach training (or equivalent) so that cover is available and so help to keep students. - 18.06 Any incidents of physical intervention are recorded in the bound book.

-18.0 INTIMATE CARE
+19.0 INTIMATE CARE

-- 18.01 If a child requires regular intimate care on site this is likely to be written into a care plan which staff will adhere to.
+- 19.01 If a child requires regular intimate care on site this is likely to be written into a care plan which staff will adhere to.
 If an accident occurs and a child needs assistance with intimate care this will be risk managed to afford dignity to the child as well as security to the staff member.
 Staff will behave in an open and transparent way by informing another member of staff and having the child's consent to help.
-Parents will be informed and incidents recorded. - 18.02 If care plans are in place for a student (e.g.; for epilepsy, developed by the epilepsy nurse) those staff who predominantly work with the student will familiarise themselves with these care plans and follow the instructions or guidance. - 18.03 For students who soil themselves at school, we would normally expect the parents or carers to have provided or to bring a change of clothes.
+Parents will be informed and incidents recorded. - 19.02 If care plans are in place for a student (e.g.; for epilepsy, developed by the epilepsy nurse) those staff who predominantly work with the student will familiarise themselves with these care plans and follow the instructions or guidance. - 19.03 For students who soil themselves at school, we would normally expect the parents or carers to have provided or to bring a change of clothes.
 The student or parent would then take the dirty clothes home.
-The disabled toilet in the Admin Office area will be made available for changing but a key is required from the Admin Office. - 18.04 For students who need to dress themselves away from other students in the changing rooms, then as above the disabled toilet in the Admin Office area will be made available for changing but a key is required from the Admin Office.
-Staff may need to help the student to adjust their clothing so as to appear smart and presentable.
+The disabled toilet is available to support in cases where needed.

-19.0 ONLINE SAFETY
+20.0 ONLINE SAFETY